nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - 1a.
 Only nurse/nurses are shown.

   - 1a1.
-Medical administrator request to add a date and time to the nurse.
+Medical administrator request to add date(s) and slot(s) to the nurse.

   - 1a2.
 Healthcare Xpress shows an error message.

     Use case ends.

 - 2a.
-The given id number is invalid.
+The given uid number is invalid.

   - 2a1.
 Healthcare Xpress shows an error message.

     Use case resumes at step 1.

 - 2b.
-The given id number is not a patient.
+The given uid number is not a patient.

   - 2b1.
 Healthcare Xpress shows an error message.

     Use case resumes at step 1.

 - 2c.
-The given date and time is invalid or in wrong format.
+The given date and slot is invalid or in wrong format.

   - 2c1.
 Healthcare Xpress shows an error message.